10 Fast-Growing Houseplants

 Want visible progress fast?
 These 10 fast-growing houseplants put out new leaves and vines quickly - perfect for impatient or beginner gardeners.

-Some plants test your patience — a slow snake plant might push one new leaf a year.
-Others reward you almost weekly with fresh growth, longer vines, and bigger leaves.
-For a new plant owner, that visible progress is motivating: it tells you you’re doing something right.
+Some plants test your patience - a slow snake plant might push one new leaf a year.
+These do the opposite, rewarding you with longer vines and bigger leaves month after month.

 At a Glance: 10 Fast Growers